knotsanimation/kloch/doc/source/index.rst

 kenvmanager
 ===========

-``kenvmanager`` is an environment manager which wrap requests sent to package managers.
+``kenvmanager`` is an environment manager which wrap :abbr:`requests (usually a collection of software to load with some specific conditions)` sent to package managers.

-Those requests are stored as "environment profiles", serialized on disk as files in the yaml language.
+Those requests are stored as "environment profiles", :abbr:`serialized (translating a data structure or object state into a format that can be stored on disk)` on disk as files in the `yaml <https://en.wikipedia.org/wiki/YAML>`_ language.

 In its current state, it only include support for `rez <https://rez.readthedocs.io>`_.